sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/exercises.md

     })
   ```

-1. Write a brood#create route
+1. Write a route to create a new Brood that belongs to a Monster.

   ```js
     app.post('/monsters/:id/broods', function(req, res) {